 If you want to study for a doctoral degree at the University of Stuttgart, you should submit your application for acceptance as a doctoral researcher to the Graduate Academy (GRADUS) from your home country.
 In addition to the documents required for graduates from a German university, you will also require the following documents:

 - Bachelor’s degree certificate (copy),

 - A completed “Application for Declaration of Formal Equivalence of Foreign Degrees” form.
-The Admissions Office for Foreign Nationals and EU Citizens is happy to answer any further questions you may have about getting your degree recognized.

 In order to organize your move to Germany, you can enroll for a 2-semester (non-degree) course at the University of Stuttgart at the same time.
 This serves solely to prepare for your doctoral degree studies.
 You may need the letter of admission to be granted a student visa or a residence permit.